adrianghub/rust-knowledge-base/README.md

 * `main()` function is required in standalone executables.
 It’s the entrypoint to your CLI app.
 * `println!()` is a macro that generates code to print arguments to `STDOUT`.
 * `macros` are like inline transpilers that generate code during compilation.

+9. Let & const keywords

+Rust uses `let` and `const` keywords just like JavaScript, though where you want to use `const` just about everywhere in JavaScript, you want to use `let` in most Rust.